MarkNenadov/k-bird/README.md

 k-bird
 ======

 eBird data tools written in Kotlin.
-Includes tools to deal with EBD (Basic Dataset) as well as some scraper tools.
+Includes some scraper tools.
+The eventual plan is to have tools to deal with EBD (Basic Dataset) as well as

 scrape-recent-county-checklists.kt
 * outputs recent checklists for a county in JSON format.